AhmedKamal1432/Evilize/README.md

 * Having a map of analysis based on different categories based on Sans Poster.
 * Tables of statistics of the number of indicators in every infections vector.
 * Export useful events with important attributes in CSV format for extra manual analysis.
-* analyise EVT and EVTX files
+* Analyizing EVT and EVTX files
+* One Excel file for every sans catagory with multiple sheets for every event ID

 <p align="right">(<a href="#top">back to top</a>)</p>